Life After Divorce: Who Should Help You Plan For Your Future?

 Emergencies and Unexpected Expenses

 Living paycheck to paycheck is a reality for many single parents as they begin navigating and potentially adjusting to their newfound independence.
 If you have been accustomed to a two income household, it may take some effort to reprioritize your spending habits in order to be able to live comfortably on only one income.
 The danger with living paycheck to paycheck is that it leaves almost no room for emergencies and unexpected expenses in your monthly budget.
 If an emergency arises, or a minor problem leads to a larger unexpected bill, you may find yourself relying on credit cards.
 This can lead to acquiring debt you probably won’t be able to pay off quickly.
 So how do you handle emergency spending when you have little to no “wiggle” room each month?
-The first step is to sit down with a CERTIFIED FINANCIAL PLANNER™ (CFP®) and extensively map out your current budget.
-The following list is an example of some of the monthly expenses that should be added, in addition to the housing expenses mentioned in the previous article, to your budget:
+The first step is to sit down with a CERTIFIED FINANCIAL PLANNER™ (CFP®) and extensively map out your current budget, or monthly expense worksheet.
+The following list is an example of a list of monthly expenses that should be added, in addition to the housing expenses mentioned in the previous article, to your budget: